-However, at this point we have to recall that for a given energy, Eq.(32) has only been justified for a matrix whose dimension is exactly the number of states accessible at that energy.
-The reason is that the unitarity relation, Eq.(24), increases its dimensionality each time we cross a new threshold.
-Thus, for instance, in $\pi\pi$ scattering, one should use the one dimensional IAM up to the KKthreshold, then the two dimensional IAM, etc....although this procedure yields discontinuities on each threshold, instead of a single analytic function.
-Another possibility [9] is to use the IAM with the highest possible dimensionality of the I, J channel for all energies [†].
-This second possibility yields an analytic (and hence continuous) function, but it may not satisfy unitarity exactly at all energies, namely, when the number of opened channels is smaller than the dimensionality of the IAM formula.
-Following with the $\pi\pi - K\bar{K}$ example, if we use the 2-dimensional IAM formula, we will have exact unitarity ensured above the $K\bar{K}$ threshold, but not below.
-In particular, if we still use the 2-dimensional IAM below $K\bar{K}$ threshold, the IAM $\pi\pi$ scattering element will have an additional spurious contribution from the imaginary part of the $K\bar{K}$ scattering left cut, which extends up to $\sqrt{s} = 4(M_K^2 - M\pi^2)$.
-This is a well known and lasting problem in the literature [14-16] that affects also other unitarization methods, like the K-matrix [15].
-As a matter of fact, several years ago [14] it was suggested that the physical solution would probably be an interpolation between the two just mentioned approaches.
+hence continuous) function, but it may not satisfy unitarity exactly at all energies, namely, when the number of opened channels is smaller than the dimensionality of the IAM formula.
+Following the $\pi\pi$ - $K\bar{K}$ example, if we use the twodimensional IAM formula, we will have exact unitarity ensured above the $K\bar{K}$ threshold, but not below.
+In particular, if we still use the two-dimensional IAM below the $K\bar{K}$ threshold, the IAM $\pi\pi$ scattering element will have an additional spurious contribution from the imaginary part of the $K\bar{K}$ scattering left cut, which extends up to $\sqrt{s} = 4(M_K^2 - M\pi^2)$.
+This is a well known and lasting problem in the literature [14-16] that affects other unitarization methods also, like the K-matrix method [15].
+As a matter of fact, several years ago [14] it was suggested that the physical solution would probably be an interpolation between the two approaches just mentioned.
 However, in the context of ChPT and the IAM, and for the $\pi\pi - K\bar{K}$ channels, it was found [11] that the violations of unitarity are, generically, of the order of a few percent only.
 We have confirmed this result but now for the whole meson-meson scattering sector.
-Even the threshold parameters can be accurately reproduced, since they are defined through the real part of the amplitudes which are almost not affected by the spurious part.
-The origin of this problem is that the IAM in Eq.(32) mixes the left cuts of all the channels involved when performing the inverse of the $T_2 - T_4$ matrix.
-Thus, it is not able to reproduce the left-cut singularities correctly [8,17], although numerically their contribution is negligible when all the observables are expressed in terms of real parts of the amplitude, and taking into account the present status of the data and the uncertainties in the L_i .
+Even the threshold parameters can be accurately reproduced, since they are defined through the real parts of the amplitudes, which are almost not affected by the spurious part.
+The origin of this problem is that the IAM in Eq.
+(32) mixes the left cuts of all the channels involved when performing the inverse of the T_2 - T_4 matrix.
+Thus, it is not able to reproduce the left cut singularities correctly [8,17], although numerically their contribution is negligible when all the observables are expressed in terms of the real parts of the amplitude, and taking into account the present status of the data and the uncertainties in the L_i .

 In this paper we have chosen to show the second approach, since the one-dimensional IAM has been thoroughly studied in [8].
-Very recently there have been proposed dispersive approaches [16] to circumvent this problem in the $\pi\pi \ \bar{K}K$ system, but they involve the calculation of left-cut integrals that are hard to estimate theoretically.
+Very recently, there have been dispersive approaches [16] proposed to circumvent this problem in the $\pi\pi - \overline{K}K$ system, but they involve the calculation of left cut integrals that are hard to estimate theoretically.
 It would be interesting to have them extended and related to the ChPT formalism, but that is beyond the scope of this work.
 The fact that we use the higher dimensional IAM formalism, which contains spurious cuts, does not allow for a clean continuation to the complex plane.
-Nevertheless, since poles associated to resonances have already been found in the onedimensional case [8] and in other approximated coupled channel IAM approaches [9], we leave their description for a generalized IAM approach with better analytic properties [18].
+Nevertheless, since poles associated with resonances have already been found in the onedimensional case [8] and in other approximated coupled channel IAM approaches [9], we leave their description for a generalized IAM approach with better analytic properties [18].
 In this work we will concentrate on physical s values, and the compatibility of the unitarized description of resonances and low energy data with existing determinations of the chiral parameters.
-Nevertheless we will also show that this can also be achieved with the first, discontinuous, approach.
+Nevertheless, we will also show that this can also be achieved with the first, discontinuous, approach.